-To configure the Microsoft Active Directory connector for Microsoft Exchange Server, use the expressSyncSetup command, as described in "Creating Import and Export Synchronization Profiles Using expressSyncSetup" on page 17-2.
+You can configure the Microsoft Active Directory connector for Microsoft Exchange Server use either of the following approaches:

+- Use Oracle Enterprise Manager Fusion Middleware Control, as described in "Creating Synchronization Profiles" on page 7-1.
+On the General tab, be sure to set Use DIP-OID as? to Source and select MS Exchange Server from the Type list. - Use the expressSyncSetup command, as described in "Creating Import and Export Synchronization Profiles Using expressSyncSetup" on page 17-2.
 When you run the command, specify ExchangeServer2003 as the value assigned to the -conDirType argument.
 Import and export profiles will be created.
 The import profile is based on the Active Directory USN template profile and the export profile is based on Exchange Sever template profile.